MaxFeussner/Software_Engineering/README.md

 We have to finish the design till 11.10.2019 23.59.

-Andres will do the Interfaces
+\n Andres will do the Interfaces
-Juan will do the Diagramms
+\n Juan will do the Diagramms
-Max will do the requirements
+\n Max will do the requirements